HenryKum23/HNG11-Assignment/README.md

-# Setting Up AWS EC2 Instance and Deploying a Website with NGINX
+# Setting Up AWS EC2 Instance and Deploying a Website with NGINX, with output screenshot of each file ie Html, CSS, and Javascript.

 This guide outlines the steps to set up an AWS EC2 instance and deploy a website using NGINX.